Back to "DataSummarizer: Fast Local Data Profiling"

 LLMs should generate queries, not consume data.

-This one pushes the same idea further:
+This article pushes that idea further:

 • feed it statistical shape